jfrog/charts/examples/jfrog-platform/xray-with-pod-split/docs/README.md

 # Deploying JFrog Xray

-To deploy Xray, you can create a new custom-values.yaml file with the following content and then pass it during installation with the Helm upgrade command.
+To deploy JFrog Xray, you should create a new custom-values.yaml file with the following content and then pass it during installation with the Helm upgrade command.

 ```yaml
 xray: